tomchaplin/tomchaplin.github.io/index.md

 I first started programming using basic Lua scripts to automate tasks in Minecraft with the mod ComputerCraft.
 This was a great introduction to software development as everything was motivated through solving actual problems.
 After years of playing with this mod I eventually started using object-oriented programming to create more reusable code, such as creating GUIs on in-game touch screen displays.

-During my A-levels and moving into univeristy, this prior programming experience became an invaluable tool for visualising mathematics and simulating statistical problems.
+During my A-levels and moving into university, this prior programming experience became an invaluable tool for visualising mathematics and simulating statistical problems.
 Alongside my study, I continued exploring personal programming projects such as control systems in Kerbal Space Program and animating zooms into the Mandelbrot set.
 Programming has continually provided a practical application of the problem solving skills I've gained through my degree, making for a fun hobby and a useful skill.

 #### Academic interests